exercism/rust/exercises/practice/say/.docs/instructions.md

 # Instructions

-Given a number from 0 to 999,999,999,999, spell out that number in English.
+Given a positive integer from 0 to u64::MAX, spell out that number in English.

 ## Step 1